-For a list of our currents courses, please see the LSA Course Guide.
-Students interested in proposing an independent study in consultation with a faculty member of their choosing will need to complete an independent study form.
-This form is due the first full week of classes in the term the independent is to take place.
+For a list of our current courses, please see the LSA Course Guide.
+Students interested in proposing an independent study in consultation with a faculty member of their choosing will need to complete the DAAS independent study form, which is due the first full week of classes in the corresponding term.

 This course examines the emergence, growth, and changing character of Hip Hop culture since its emergence in the early 1970's.
 Using a wide range of readings, music, films, and other material, students explore the historical context for Hip Hop’s birth and evolution and assess its continuing impact on American society.
 Through this examination of Hip Hop's evolution—aesthetically, artistically, commercially—students will learn to critically engage narrate about how Hip Hop grew from a small subculture created by Black and Puerto Rican youth in economically and socially marginalized sections of New York City to its current place of cultural prominence, commercial and artistic influence, and broad acceptance in American culture.
 Students will be evaluated through a series of writing assignments in which they are to use course material to develop interpretations of Hip Hop at various stages of its growth.

 Professor David Doris, Mini-Course, 2 credits

 Over seven weeks, we will explore the lives of seven extraordinary object concepts that address Africa and the African diaspora.
 Worlds swirl around such objects, and through them.
 We, too, are in those worlds, participating in the lives of objects as they participate in ours.
 Each week, we’ll work through misunderstandings in order to achieve a better understanding of those worlds—our worlds—and the objects in them.